Fill-the-frame photography is when the subject occupies a significant portion of your photo.

 Also, the background has a bokeh blur to avoid distractions, and the placement follows the golden triangle rule.

 These are just a couple of rules that you can combine.
-You can also try off-center placement, the rule of thirds, symmetry, and so on.
+You can also try center composition, off-center placement, the rule of thirds, symmetry, and so on.

 5. Learn where to crop